-P504 is the name of a scenic winding mountain road located in the southwestern part of the Republic of North Macedonia, near the Albanian border.
-There are a lot of twists and turns on this mountain road but the nature and views are spectacular.
+P504 is a scenic, winding mountain road situated in the southwestern region of the Republic of North Macedonia, close to the Albanian border.
+The road boasts numerous twists and turns, but the spectacular nature and views make the journey worthwhile.

-Set high in the Galičica mountains, within the National Park Galichitsa, the road is 27.6 km long running west-east from Trpejca, a fishing village at the foot of the Galičica Mountain to Oteševo, a deserted village in the Resen Municipality.
-The road is totally paved but pretty narrow.
+The road, which stretches through the National Park Galichitsa, spans 27.6 km (17.14 miles).
+It runs west-east from Trpejca, a fishing village nestled at the foot of Galičica Mountain, to Oteševo, a deserted village in the Resen Municipality.
+Note that there is a toll fee to access the park.

 Pic: Laurentiu Vilcu